Prioritizing Content Migration on Digital Projects

 Graphic of vector birds migrating content from Gather Content to WordPress

+Everything is on track with your website redesign project when someone raises a red flag and the project schedule, or worse yet, the budget, are blown.
+Oftentimes, that red flag is driven by some content-related issue.
 Does this sound familiar?
-Everything seems to be on track with your website redesign project when someone raises a red flag and the project schedule, or worse yet, the budget, are blown.
-Oftentimes, that red flag is driven by some content-related issue.

-Whether it’s because multiple stakeholders require approval and some aren’t available or through lack of resources to produce content on time, these issues often arise from not properly prioritizing content during the project.
+Whether it’s because of unclear approval processes or your team lacks the resources to produce content on time, content migration issues often arise from not properly prioritizing content during the project.
+Unfortunately, few things throw website redesign projects into a tailspin more than content migration.

-The reality is that content-related tasks can take a long time and are critical to the success of any web project, so you should prioritize them accordingly.
-By putting content first, many of these pitfalls can be avoided.
+The reality is that content-related tasks can take a long time and are critical to the success of any web project.
+Because of this, teams should resource and prioritize them accordingly.
+By putting content first, many common content migration pitfalls can be avoided.

 Content Migration for a Website Project